 Ask for a prospectus, offering circular, financial statement, or similar document before you consider investing.
 Then read the small print carefully and make sure you understand the terms thoroughly before signing any kind of commitment.

-Get an outside opinion on the information in the prospectus from a professional such as your attorney, stockbroker, accountant, or other reliable consultant, before making a commitment.
+Get an outside opinion on the information in the prospectus from a professional such as your attorney, financial advisor, accountant, or other reliable consultant, before making a commitment.

 Know who you’re dealing with whenever possible.
 Deal with established businesses whose reputations are known and respected in their communities.